teklynk/twitch_giphy_overlay/README.md

 Once everything is configured and saved, you can now open giphy.html in your default web browser to test.

-Copy the URL from your browser and add it to OBS as a browser source... example: (file:///home/teklynk/twitch_giphy/giphy.html)
+Copy the URL from your browser to add it to OBS as a browser source... example: (file:///home/teklynk/twitch_giphy/giphy.html)